France Travel Planner Logo Guide to Provence, France

 Nîmes

-Though not technically in Provence, a visit to this tidy, pretty city, with its shining Roman temple and intact amphiteater—still used for events—is easy, and worth it.
+Though not technically in Provence, a visit to this tidy, pretty city at the edge of the region, with its shining Roman temple and intact amphiteater—still used for events—is easy, and worth it.
 More...

 Orange

-Small friendly, pretty, easy to negotiate, Orange attracts visitors because of its huge, actively-used Roman theater, and a beautiful Roman triumphal arch, both worth seeing.
+Small friendly, pretty, easy to negotiate, Orange attracts visitors because of its huge, still-in-use Roman theater, and a beautiful Roman triumphal arch, both worth seeing.
 More...

 Côte d'Azur